Fryingpannn/Java_OOP2/A2/Part2/ReadMe.md

 It takes a user input as the name of the new file to be created, then reads the information from the original file, corrects all mistakes, then writes the new information to the new file.

-**Core Practices:** Input/Output classes, exception handling, user validation.
+**Core Practices:** File I/O classes, exception handling, user validation.

 **Sample Example**